ImagingDataCommons/highdicom/docs/seg.rst

 default in its methods for retrieving pixel arrays (more on this below).

-Otherwise, constructing ``"FRACTIONAL"`` segs is identical to constructing binary ones ``"BINARY"``, with the caveat that fractional SEGs may not use the "label map" method to pass multiple segments but must instead stack them along axis 3.
+Otherwise, constructing ``"FRACTIONAL"`` segs is identical to constructing binary ones ``"BINARY"``, with the limitation that fractional SEGs may not use the "label map" method to pass multiple segments but must instead stack them along axis 3.

 The example below shows a simple example of constructing a fractional seg representing a probabilistic segmentation of the liver.